The Opera browser consists of five groups of elements on the screen:

 (5) The web view shows the content of a page.
 Here you can interact with web pages by reading text, viewing pictures, clicking links, and more.

-Opera’s sidebar, found on the start page, is your quick access to messengers, Speed Dial, snapshot, My Flow, bookmarks, personal news, tabs, history, extensions, downloads, and preferences.
+Opera’s sidebar is your quick access to Workspaces, Messengers, Speed Dials, Flow, bookmarks, personal news, tabs, history, extensions, downloads, and preferences.

 To pin the sidebar to Opera, click on the Easy setup button to the right of the combined address and search bar.
 Under Appearance click Show sidebar.
 Click the button again to unpin the sidebar.
 Unpinning the sidebar will make the sidebar only available from the start page.

 Manage Opera’s sidebar

-You can customize which pages, online messengers, and features will be visible in your sidebar.
+You can customize which Workspaces, messengers, and other features will be visible in your sidebar.

-You can access the sidebar settings fromHere you can select to pin sidebar, enable a narrow sidebar, or enable messenger notification badges.
+You can also access the sidebar settings fromThere you can select to pin sidebar, enable a narrow sidebar, or enable messenger notification badges.

 Opera can organize multiple pages into one browsing window using tabs, which are designed to resemble paper filing tabs.
 Tabs allow you to interact with many pages simultaneously without closing a page until you are ready.